bhaaskara/Kubernetes/CKA_Munsheed/Namespaces.md

 # K8s namespaces
 Namespaces are a way to organize clusters into virtual sub-clusters — they can be helpful when different teams or projects share a Kubernetes cluster.
 Any number of namespaces are supported within a cluster, each logically separated from others but with the ability to communicate with each other.

-Namespaces provide a scope for names.
+- Namespaces provide a scope for names.
 Names of resources need to be unique within a namespace, but not across namespaces.
-Namespaces cannot be nested inside one another and each Kubernetes resource can only be in one namespace.
+- Namespaces cannot be nested inside one another
+- Each Kubernetes resource can only be in one namespace.

-Namespaces are a way to divide cluster resources between multiple users (via [resource quota](https://kubernetes.io/docs/concepts/policy/resource-quotas/)).
+- Namespaces are a way to divide cluster resources between multiple users (via [resource quota](https://kubernetes.io/docs/concepts/policy/resource-quotas/)).
   It is not necessary to use multiple namespaces to separate slightly different resources, such as different versions of the same software: use [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels) to distinguish resources within the same namespace.

 ## Default name spaces
 K8s cluster comes with 4 default name spaces.